ten-protocol/ten-whitepaper/motivation.md

 Public blockchains rely on the entire network seeing all transactions in order to be able to validate them and secure the network.
 This makes them _transparency engines_.
 This creates a front-running issue, known as _Maximal Extractable Value_ (MEV), where miners or stakers and block proposers may steal value by observing user transactions and then preempting them.
 For example, a miner or bot may observe a user's desire to buy an asset at market price with an automated market maker, insert their own purchase ahead in the processing queue by paying a higher transaction fee, cause the price to go up for the user, and then sell their own purchase at a higher price and extract a profit from the user.

 By some estimates, front-running was valued at $1.4 billion annually in early 2021.
 This means that users of public blockchain networks are not deriving the full economic benefits of the technology.
-In addition, the transparant nature of the technology makes them inappropriate for many commercial and personal use-cases, where the confidential nature of interactions and deals should be maintained.
+In addition, the transparent nature of the technology makes them inappropriate for many commercial and personal use-cases, where the confidential nature of interactions and deals should be maintained.

-We propose, Obscuro, a decentralized Ethereum Layer 2 Rollup protocol designed to address the above problems, introduce new use-cases and unlock the full potential and economic advantages of blockchain technology.
+Obscuro is a decentralized Ethereum Layer 2 Rollup protocol designed to address the above problems, introduce new use-cases and unlock the full potential and economic advantages of blockchain technology.

 ## Differentiators
 * Obscuro leverages Ethereum, a public blockchain with the greatest adoption,  legitimacy, security, and liquidity, as a base layer to handle security and data availability and manage the inflow and outflow of value.